How and where do I register a Birth?

 Your local GP

 Once you have registered the birth of your child you will be issued with a form called EC58 which you can either take to your local GP reception or your health visitor/midwife will take this from you at your next appointment.

 HMRC - Child Benefit

-Call 0300 200 3100, apply online or complete the application form in your bounty pack.
+Call 0300 200 3100, apply online for child benefit or complete the application form in your bounty pack.
 You will need to provide the entry detail after you have registered the birth

 Argyll and Bute Council - Housing Benefit & Council Tax Relief